MQ-software-carpentry/statistics-with-r/_episodes/05-mixed-effects.md

 ~~~
 {: .output}

-The comparison between the model with a random intercept for family (the mixed effects model) and the model without any random effects (the simple regression model) shows that the mixed effects model is clearly preferred.
+The comparison between the model with a random intercept for family (the mixed effects model) and the model without any random effects (the simple regression model) again shows that the mixed effects model is clearly preferred.

 ### Investigating the relationship between pitch and politeness